gracechia/olist-customer-segmentation/README.md

 ## Dataset
 We will be using real commercial data provided by Olist and hosted on [Kaggle](https://www.kaggle.com/olistbr/brazilian-ecommerce).
 The dataset consists of 100k orders from 2016 to 2018 made at multiple marketplaces in Brazil.
 Its features allows viewing an order from multiple dimensions: from order status, price, payment and freight performance to customer location, product attributes and finally reviews written by customers.

+## Methodology
+We will use the RFM framework to build our customer segmentation model.
+RFM stands for Recency, Frequency, Monetary Value.
+This would allow us to create the following segments:

+Low Value: Customers who are less active than others, not very frequent buyer/visitor and generates very low - zero maybe negative revenue.
+Mid Value: In the middle of everything.
+Often using our platform (but not as much as our High Values), fairly frequent and generates moderate revenue.
+High Value: The group we don’t want to lose.
+High Revenue, Frequency and low Inactivity.